faheemansari15/ADSMC/README.md

 # ADSMC
-This is my Advance Data Science Masters Course by PW &amp; iNeuron.
+This is my Advance Data Science Masters Course by PW & iNeuron.